 Beginning with the Venezuelan Crisis of 1895, the United States’ interpretations of the Monroe Doctrine began to change.

 The Roosevelt Corollary to the Monroe Doctrine

-In 1895 the first major change, or corollary, to the Monroe Doctrine was declared.
-Today it is referred to as the “Olney Corollary.”
+In 1895 the United States declared the first major change, or corollary, to the Monroe Doctrine.
+Today historians refer to it as the “Olney Corollary.”

 In it, then-Secretary of State Richard Olney broadened the interpretation of the Monroe Doctrine to claim that the United States had the authority to mediate border disputes throughout the western hemisphere.

-Although the British-Venezuelan border dispute was eventually settled by European courts, it was the first time the United States took a more outward-looking stance in regards to foreign policy.
+Although European courts eventually settled the British-Venezuelan border dispute, it was the first time the United States took a more outward-looking stance in regards to foreign policy.

 Following this event, the United States took a more active role in the affairs of the western hemisphere.
-In 1904, the Roosevelt Corollary to the Monroe Doctrine was implemented.
+In 1904, President Theodore Roosevelt implemented the Roosevelt Corollary to the Monroe Doctrine.

 The ships of the Great White Fleet further entrenched the idea that America was ready to use its newfound naval power to enforce its own imperial ambitions.